myay/LTA-BNN/README.md

 - TLU computation for Linear and Conv2d layers
 - Variable number of xnor gates
 - Additional sampling windows (1-2 more)
 - Variable majority vote shift
+- Training with TLU-based execution

 TODOs:
-- Error probability sampling from TLU-based execution
+- Local thresholds for each sub-popcount
 - Saving training state of BNN for retraining
 - Other BNN models, e.g. CIFAR10 and CIFAR100